kyuhyong/plotulog/README.md

 $ sudo apt update
 $ sudo apt install octave
 ```
-Octave can be run from launch bar in ubuntu
+Now Octave can be run from launch bar in ubuntu

 - Install **pyulog** which will parse ULog file and convert to .csv files.